 District & Sub-District Seeding.
 District competition shall be seeded based upon wildcard points.
+No changes to seeding can be made once the district seeding is complete.
 All Class A schools in softball are to be placed into seven (7) districts.
 The districts will be determined using a serpentine method (not modified), based upon the NSAA wildcard point system within two weeks prior to the first district.

-Games through the Saturday before districts (October 1st) will be counted for seeding Class A with tournament seeding announced the Monday before districts.
-Classes B and C: Games through the Tuesday (September 27th) before sub-districts will be counted for seeding sub-districts with the seeding announced on Thursday, September 29th.
+Games through the Saturday before districts (September 30th) will be counted for seeding Class A with tournament seeding announced the Monday before districts.
+Classes B and C: Games through the Tuesday (September 26th) before sub-districts will be counted for seeding sub-districts with the seeding announced on Thursday, September 28th.
 In all district & sub-district competition, the highest seeded team will be the home team for first-round games.
 Teams receiving first-round byes shall be the home team for their first tournament game.
 The remaining home teams will be determined by a coin flip.
 During the Class B and C district championships best of three series, the higher seed will be the home team in game one (1), the lower seed will be the home team in game two (2), and the higher seed will be the home team in the if necessary, game three (3).